Analyzing the frequencies

 syllable are always written in decomposed form with generic consonants.

-Tamil does not have syllables with more than three consonants and three
+Tamil has only a few syllables with three consonants and they

 Study of frequency of occurrences